Skip to content

 Individuals and institutions can support through: • Sponsorship or philanthropic backing • Providing an exhibition venue • Media partnerships • Strategic introductions • Institutional partnerships If you want to stay informed, sign up at nationofartisans.substack.com And if you want to get involved directly, email louis@nationofartisans.com

-Interested in partnering with The British Cræft Prize?
-We're looking for collaborators who can help with institutional partnership, venue support, sponsorship, media outreach, production, or judging.
+Have questions about The British Cræft Prize or your submission?
+We're happy to help steer you on any questions you may have.
+We also welcome enquiries from collaborators who can help with institutional partnership, venue support, sponsorship, media outreach, production, or judging.